18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 ## Key Objectives

 ### Objective #1: Lead projects from a visual design perspective.
-- Coach agency partners through the visual design process and establish a shared vision for the user experience.
+- Coach agency partners through the visual design process and establish a shared vision for the user experience
 - Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research
 - Identify visual design opportunities through exercises such as brand/interface audits, comparative or competitive analyses, gap analyses, and system mapping, and make recommendations based on what you discover
 - Navigate complex organizational relationships to bring stakeholders together around shared design systems or visual identity goals and priorities